-39. Operational issues associated with factors include the way in which factors are worded or set out in order to be relevant to service personnel and easy to comprehend and use.
-Advice on these issues is obtained at the informal meetings held immediately prior to RMA formal meetings, which are attended by advisers from the Department of Veterans' Affairs, an adviser from the Australian Defence Force and an ESO adviser.
-This advice draws on those advisers' knowledge and experience, especially knowledge of service conditions and experience of difficulties when making or assessing claims.
+- 42. Operational issues associated with factors include the way in which factors are worded or set out in order to be relevant to service personnel and easy to comprehend and use.
+Advice on these issues is obtained at the informal meetings held immediately prior to RMA formal meetings, which are attended by advisers from the Department of Veterans' Affairs (DVA), an adviser from the ADF and an ESO adviser.
+This advice draws on those advisers' knowledge and experience, especially knowledge of service conditions and experience of difficulties when making or assessing claims. - 43.
+Since 2014, New Zealand has incorporated the SOPs into its decision making framework, under its Veterans' Support Act 2014.
+A review of this Act in 2018 recommended that a New Zealand Veterans' Affairs (NZVA) medical practitioner attend RMA meetings.
+The RMA agreed to extend an invitation to an NZVA nominee to attend RMA meetings as an expert adviser. - 44.
+Where a factor has been removed, draft SOPs are sent out for stakeholder consultation for a minimum period of three months.
+Any comments are taken into consideration before the SOPs are finalised.

-Finalisation of SoPs
+Finalisation of SOPs

-40. Once factors and definitions have been discussed at one or more RMA meetings, a draft SoP is drawn up for further discussion and final approval at the following RMA meeting.
-The final SoPs are registered with the Federal Register of Legislative Instruments and are available on the corresponding website.
-As part of the registration process, an Explanatory Statement for each SoP is prepared.
-Each SoP and its Explanatory Statement are tabled in Parliament.
-SoPs are listed both alphabetically and by category of disease or injury on the RMA website.
+45. Once factors and definitions have been discussed at one or more RMA meetings, a draft SOP is drawn up for further discussion and final approval at the following RMA meeting.
+The final SOPs are registered with the Federal Register of Legislation and are available on the corresponding website.
+As part of the registration process, an Explanatory Statement for each SOP is prepared.
+Each SOP and its Explanatory Statement are tabled in Parliament.
+SOPs are listed both alphabetically and by category of disease or injury on the RMA website.